Bluetooth Explained: An Interactive Guide

 Want to Go Deeper?

-The official Bluetooth SIG website provides the complete Core Specification for version 6.0, including detailed technical papers on all the new features discussed here.
+The official Bluetooth SIG website provides the complete Core Specification for version 6.1.
+You can explore the full technical details of all the features discussed here.